RMNorbert/Dentocrates/README.md

 ---
 ## Description:

-Dentocrates is an online platform for dental appointments designed to streamline the process of finding and booking dental services.
+Dentocrates is an online platform that simplifies the process of finding and booking dental services.

-The application is built using Java, Spring, PostgreSQL, and React, providing a comprehensive and user-friendly web experience.
-The website allows users to register for an account, a registered customer can search for dentists in their area, view and book available appointments, leave review about clinics after appointments, search and plan routes for clinics on a map, get basic informations from chatbot with switchable response style.
-A registered dentsist can register clinics, locations for the clinics, manage appointments and leaves.
+The application is created using Java, Spring, PostgreSQL, and React, providing a seamless and user-friendly web experience.
+The website enables users to create an account, search for dentists in their area, view available appointments, book appointments, leave reviews about clinics they visited, plan routes for clinics on a map, and get basic information from a chatbot with switchable response styles.
+Additionally, registered dentists can register their clinics and locations, manage appointments and leaves.

 ---
 ## Features